opf/legal/saas/description-of-services/en.md

-# Service Level Agreement OpenProject Enterprise Cloud
+# Description of Services OpenProject Enterprise Cloud

-Last change to this document: 2020-12-09
+Last change to this document: 2020-12-11

 This SLA amends the Service Agreement between [OpenProject](https://www.openproject.org/legal/imprint) and Customer.
 It specifies the service level in relation to the Services [OpenProject Enterprise Cloud](https://www.openproject.org/hosting/).
 We may update this SLA from time to time in our sole discretion.